dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Deploy](images/05065-Flow3Deploy.png)

+1. Finally, we can test the new flow.
+    - Ensure you are on the "**Flow 3**" tab
-1. Before we test the new flow, we want to turn off any debug messages being generated by the default flow on the "**Flow 1**" tab.
+    - Click on the "**Debug**" tab to view debug messages generated by the green "**msg.payload**" debug node.
-    - In the Node-RED editor, switch to the "**Flow 1**" tab.
-    - On the right hand side, click on the "**debug**" tab to view debug messages.
+    - Click the "**Trashcan**" icon at the top of the debug tab to clear any existing debug messages.
-    - You may or may not see debug messages showing the current value of the rotary angle sensor
-    - Regardless, on the "**msg.payload**" debug node, click the box on the right edge of the node to disable the debug messages.
-The box on the right edge of a debug node has two possible states.
-Make sure the debug node has it's debug messages **disabled**:
+    - Watch for the debug messages to appear on the "**debug**" tab.
+    - If you are not seeing debug messages, ensure that the "**msg.payload**" debug node has it's debug messages enabled:

         - Debug messages are enabled, and will appear on the "**debug**" tab:

         ![Debug messages enabled](images/05080-DebugMessagesEnabled.png)